-In a different approach to entropic forces emerging in galactic contexts, here we start with very simple assumptions about the statistical system to obtain a simple model of an entropic force $F_E$.
-Then, we proceed to test its adequacy to describe the observed rotation in galaxies.
-An appropriate performance of this simple model may shed light for further refinements in exploring the possible emergent nature of galactic dynamics.
+In a different approach to entropic forces emerging in galactic contexts, here we start with simple assumptions about the statistical system to obtain a simple model of an entropic force $F_E$.
+Then, we test its adequacy to describe the observed rotation in galaxies.
+An appropriate performance of this simple model may shed light on further refinements in exploring the possible emergent nature of galactic dynamics.

+Indeed, common entropic approaches to eq.~(\ref{ForBal}) assume that the whole force responsible for the centripetal pull is of entropic nature, i.e., $F_C=-T\,\nabla S$, where $S$ is the entropy; meaning that Newton's law of gravitation $F_G$ is a first-order term of the entropic force, while $F_E$ is a correction to it responsible for the discrepancies.
+Since $-T\,\nabla S$ is linear in the entropy, the decomposition in eq.~(\ref{ForBal}) yields an effective decomposition of entropy $S=S_G+S_E$.
+Thus, $S_G$ should always yield Newton's law of gravitation, as any additional effect can be added to the term $S_E$.
+To compare in a straightforward manner the possible entropic nature of the discrepancies with a dark matter halo model, we will focus on the fraction of the entropy responsible for the observed discrepancies $S_E$.

-Our initial assumptions include that the underlying statistical system is in equilibrium, with negligible fluctuations at macroscopical scales.
+Our initial assumptions include that the underlying statistical system is in equilibrium, with negligible fluctuations at macroscopic scales.